 The UNT-Dallas School of Education is committed to training effective leaders to advance 21stcentury schools.
 We recognize that educational leadership is a challenging and rewarding career path that requires unique skills and competencies.
 The Master’s in Educational Leadership program emphasizes real-world understanding and practical application of leadership principles with a specialized focus on:

 - Ethical Leadership

-Our graduates will gain a deep understanding of these core concepts, allowing them to provide skillful and authentic leadership in any educational setting.
+Our graduates will gain a deep understanding of these core principles, allowing them to provide skillful and authentic leadership in any educational setting.
 Our program is committed to developing leaders with practical knowledge and understanding to support the evolving needs of K-12 education while driving student achievement.

-Join the UNT Dallas Principal Preparation M.Ed. program and over two years you will:
+Join the UNT Dallas Principal Preparation M.Ed. program

 - Build a supportive network of professional leadership colleagues

 - Experience small classes and hands-on support from dedicated university professors

 - Engage in challenging and stimulating professional dialogue around issues of 21st century urban school leadership

 - Complete 30 credit hours (including 3 credit hours internship required for Texas principal certification) course work aimed toward meeting the challenges and opportunities of working in diverse and dynamic educational environments

 - Earn TEA required certification in Advancing Educational Leadership (AEL)